 (a) an approved manufacturer; or

-(b) a person recognised by NLIS Ltd as a manufacturer of an accredited device.
+(b) a person recognised by ISC Ltd as a manufacturer of an accredited device.

 (2) A person, except a manufacturer, must not supply an unused NLIS device to another person unless the supply is approved in writing by an inspector.